HOME RANKINGS CHALLENGES ROUTES NEAR ME PLANNING SEARCH LOGIN

 Description

-Leaving the cars behind we head south, taking a country road that will take us across the Isonzo plain to the base of the Slovenian karst plateau, the Kras.
-A short asphalt ascent leading to the Shrine of Our Lady of Sorrows in Merna, which we will not reach, and we immediately take the first downhill path by which we arrive at the attack of the first real climb of the day, the macadam of Vrtoce, which will take us to the shoulders of Mount Volkovnjak.
+Coming out into the light again we descend into the valley and, leaving behind what is geologically the Monfalcone karst, we climb toward the Trieste karst.
+We turn halfway up and point toward getting to the Shrine of Our Lady of Sorrows of Merna, which we will not reach, and we immediately take the first downhill path by which we reach the attack of the second climb of the day, the macadam of Vrtoce, which will take us to the shoulders of Mount Volkovnjak.
 From this saddle we will be able to admire a magnificent panorama, that is, the Vipava and Soča valleys, where the peaks of Mount Calvary, the hill of Medea with the white shape of the Ara Pacis, and in the distance Mount Quarin of Cormons stand out:

-We continue our ascent by taking a forest road on the left that heads toward the monument-museum of Cerje, then before we get there we will take a fast single track on the left, confusing Inter terra firma and protruding stones.
-At Pecinka we will pick up the forest road overlooked by the throne of General Borojevi: Field Marshal Svetozar Borojevi was the only Slav (Croat) in the Habsburg Empire to ever attain that rank.
+The more daring, descending from Pecina, will be able to walk down the trench to the throne of General Borojevic: Field Marshal Svetozar Borojevic was the only Slav (Croat) in the Habsburg Empire ever to have attained that rank.
 His successes on the Eastern Front in 1914 and on the Isonzo Front from 1915 onward made him the Habsburg Empire's most popular wartime military leader, but his legacy collapsed in 1918, along with the Empire to which he was completely devoted.

 Continuing with a series of quick ups and downs, we will arrive at the Russians' cave, Ruska Jama: the small cave takes this name from the fact that during World War I the A-U army forced Russian soldiers prisoners of war from the Eastern Front there.
 They lived in pitiful conditions and were forced into hard labor in rear activities such as road construction, etc. For a short period (until the Battle of Caporetto) the cave was used by the Royal Army as an ammunition depot.
 Taking advantage of a good flashlight, the site is easy to visit, having no dangerous drops, holes or anything else on the ground, while the ceiling is never excessively low.